Close Menu

 6. Refine and send your e-mail marketing campaign

 To avoid sending an email with errors, evaluate a pre-send email checklist before pressing the send button.
-The last read-through of your email might help you catch any spelling and language mistakes and broken or wrong links, or browser differences.
+The last read-through of your email might help you catch any spelling and language mistakes broken or wrong links, or browser differences.

 You might also ask a coworker for help.
 Test your email by sending it to a trusted colleague and asking them to examine the text, links, and layout.